 Question Answer 14a. at is your Institution-set standard for successful student rse completion?
 70% 14b.
-Successful student course completion rate for the fall 2015 73% Institution Set Standards for program completion: While institutions may of measures for which they will set standards, most institutions will utilize this core to their mission.
-For purposes of definition, certificates include those which qualify for financial aid, principally those which lead to gainful employ of degrees and certificates is to be presented in terms of total numbers.
-Earreceives one or more certificates or degrees in the specified year may be of the specified year may be of the specified of the specified year may be of the specified year may b will utilize this measu iclude those certificat gainful employment. numbers.
-Each stude re as it is e programs Completion ent who 15. a.
-If you have an institution-set standard for student completion of degrees and certificates combined, per year, what is it?
-230 b.
+5. Successful student course completion rate for the fall 2015 73% mea core whi of c Institution Set Standards for program completion: While institutions may determine the measures for which they will set standards, most institutions will utilize this measure as it is core to their mission.
+For purposes of definition, certificates include those certificate programs which qualify for financial aid, principally those which lead to gainful employment.
+Completion of degrees and certificates is to be presented in terms of total numbers.
+Each student who receives one or more certificates or degrees in the specified year may be counted once. a.
+If you have an institution-set standard for student completion of degrees and certificates combined, per year, what is it? etion of degrees 230 b.
 If you have separate institution-set standards for degrees, what is your institution-set standard for the number of student completion of degrees, per year?
 190 c.
 If you have separate institution-set standards for certificates, what is your institution-set standard for the number of student completion of certificates, per year?
-40 16a. nber of students (unduplicated) who received a tificate or degree in the 2014-2015 academic year: 318 16b.
+40 16a. a.Number of students (unduplicated) who received a certificate or degree in the 2014-2015 academic year:318 16b.
 Number of students who received a degree in the 2014- 2015 academic year:255 16c.
 Number of students who received a certificate in the 2014- 2015 academic year:63 17a.
-If your college has an institution-set standard for the number of students who transfer each year to 4-year colleges/universities, what is it?180 17b.
+If your college has an institution-set standard for the number of students who transfer each year to 4-year colleges/universities, what is it?
+17b.
 Number of students who transferred to 4-year colleges/universities in 2014-2015:317